-There are a few important factors to consider when deciding on the right coding school to attend -- one of the most important is the focus of the curriculum.
-People often ask if the programming language and curriculum focus is important for a coding school.
-The answer is: yes and no.
+There are a few important factors to consider when deciding on the right coding school to attend—one of the most important is the curriculum.
+People often ask if the programming language and curriculum focus are important for a coding school.
+The answer is both yes and no.

 These advantages can be broken down into two areas: Educational and Professional.

 2. Curriculum Focus: Single Language vs. Multi Language

 The problem is, most coding schools are ~12 weeks long.
 That means that 1–2 weeks are spent learning a new syntax (not very high value), leaving less time for the rest of the curriculum.